Hot Leads vs Cold Leads vs Warm Leads: The Complete Guide to Lead Temperature [2025]

 • Their communication conveys urgency ("We need this implemented by Q3")

-Digital Footprints: Website and Content Engagement
+1. Check Website and Content Engagement

 Modern lead identification starts with analyzing the digital breadcrumbs prospects leave behind: